How to cope with winter weather

 Here, we offer some tips on how to cope with winter weather, so you can look out for yourself and those you care for.

 Layers are your friend!
-Remember to encourage clients to wear lots of thin layers is more efficient than wearing a couple of thick layers as thinner layers will trap warm air between them.
+Wearing lots of thin layers is more efficient than wearing a couple of thick layers as thinner layers will trap warm air between them.
 Clothes made from cotton, wool or fleecy fibres help to maintain body heat, so reach for these options where possible.
-Heat is lost easily through the hands, feet and head so ensure you have some woolly hats, gloves and socks are worn by yourself and those you care for.
+Heat is lost easily through the hands, feet and head, so ensure that a woolly hat, gloves and socks are worn by yourself and those you care for.

 Compacted snow, wet leaves and dry ice around pavements and roads can pose a potential danger, especially among the elderly.
 Offer to get food or pick up medicines for elderly family members, neighbours, and those you care for, to limit the need for them to go outside in dangerous weather.
 If you're driving to work, make sure that you're taking the safest route so that you can avoid potentially hazardous roads.

-Eating and drinking regularly ensure your body has enough energy to convert to heat and keeps you in better health, make sure that anyone in your care has regular healthy food and drink throughout the day, to keep them warm and strong, and don’t forget to stay well-fed and hydrated yourself too!
+Eating and drinking regularly ensure your body has enough energy to convert to heat and keeps you in better health.
+Make sure that anyone in your care has regular healthy food and drink throughout the day, to keep them warm and strong, and don’t forget to stay well-fed and hydrated yourself too!

 For more wellbeing tips, take a look at our healthcare blog.